mongodb/motor/doc/examples/authentication.rst

+.. currentmodule:: motor.motor_tornado

 Authentication With Motor
 =========================

+.. important:: This page describes using Motor with Tornado.
+Beginning in version 0.5 Motor can also integrate with asyncio instead of Tornado.
+The documentation is not yet updated for Motor's asyncio integration.

 To use authentication, you must start ``mongod`` with ``--auth`` or, for replica sets or sharded clusters, ``--keyFile``.
 Create an admin user and